protontypes/open-sustainable-technology/README.md

 - [LandBOSSE](https://github.com/WISDEM/LandBOSSE) - The Land-based Balance-of-System Systems Engineering model is a systems engineering tool that estimates the balance-of-system costs associated with installing utility scale wind plants (10, 1.5 MW turbines or larger).
 - [OpenMDAO](https://github.com/OpenMDAO/OpenMDAO) - Optimization of Aerodynamic systems.
 - [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - A Python package developed by DTU Wind Energy to help with wind-farm optimizations.
-- [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open source open access controller that can be used by the wind energy community as a reference.
+- [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open source, open access controller that can be used by the wind energy community as a reference.
-- [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - Is a collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
+- [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - A collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
 - [windfarmGA](https://github.com/YsoSirius/windfarmGA) - Genetic algorithm to optimize the layout of wind farms.
 - [wtphm](https://github.com/lkev/wtphm) - The Wind Turbine Prognostics and Health Management library processes wind turbine events data, as well as operational SCADA data for easier fault detection, prognostics or reliability research.
 - [AirfoilPreppy](https://github.com/WISDEM/AirfoilPreppy) - A Python module for pre-processing and evaluating aerodynamic airfoil data, primarily for wind turbine applications.
-- [GreenGuard](https://github.com/signals-dev/GreenGuard) - Is a collection of end-to-end solutions for machine learning problems commonly found in monitoring wind energy production system.
+- [GreenGuard](https://github.com/signals-dev/GreenGuard) - A collection of end-to-end solutions for machine learning problems commonly found in monitoring wind energy production system.
 - [pyconturb](https://gitlab.windenergy.dtu.dk/pyconturb/pyconturb) - Constrained Stochastic Turbulence for Wind Energy Applications.
 - [ORBIT](https://github.com/WISDEM/ORBIT) - Offshore Renewable Balance-of-system Installation Tool computes capital costs and activity times for offshore wind plant balance-of-system (everything besides the turbine) costs.
 - [WindTurbineClassification](https://github.com/nmstreethran/WindTurbineClassification) - Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection.
 - [ANYstructure](https://github.com/audunarn/ANYstructure) - Offshore Steel structure calculation tool with automatic optimization and report generation.
 - [windrose](https://github.com/python-windrose/windrose) - A graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
-- [SHARPy](https://github.com/ImperialCollegeLondon/sharpy) - Simulation of High Aspect Ratio airplanes and wind turbines in Python.
+- [SHARPy](https://github.com/ImperialCollegeLondon/sharpy) - Simulation of High Aspect Ratio aeroplanes and wind turbines in Python.
-- [WindSE](https://github.com/NREL/WindSE) - A python package that uses a FEniCS backend to perform wind farm simulations and optimization.
+- [WindSE](https://github.com/NREL/WindSE) - A Python package that uses a FEniCS backend to perform wind farm simulations and optimization.
 - [WEIS](https://github.com/WISDEM/WEIS) - WEIS is a framework that combines multiple tools to enable design optimization of floating offshore wind turbines.